Iyad-Ali/Iyad_Ali_portfolio/README.md

 Machine learning model for predicting auction prices of bulldozers (It was posted on Kaggle).
 I made some EDA on the data and preprocessed it.
 I used the RandomForestRegressor which from my point of view was the best , I did some tuning and it scored RMSLE (Root Mean Squared Logarithmic Error) = 2.46033 on validation data.

 ## [Python Projects](https://github.com/IyadAli-crypto/Python-Projects)
-Projects I made using python
+Projects I made using python.

 ## [Java Projects](https://github.com/IyadAli-crypto/Java-Projects)
-Projects I made using java
+Projects I made using java.